herbsleb-group/hackathon-planning-kit/_pages/aspects.md

   <ul style="font-size: 16px;">
     <li>Innovativeness: The degree to which the project solves a real-world problem either creating new or reusing existing code</li>
     <li>Scope: The degree to which the goals, tasks, and deliverables of the project are archivable within the specified time limit</li>
-    <li>Technical complexity: The degree to which the implemented system has the design or implementation that is difficult to understand and verify<br>
+    <li>Technical complexity: The degree to which the implemented system has the design or implementation that is difficult to understand and verify</li>
-    Content complexity: The degree to which the requirements of the project are precise and complete</li>
+    <li>Content complexity: The degree to which the requirements of the project are precise and complete</li>
     <li>Sustainability: The degree to which the implemented system or code will be available to use and continue to be maintained even after the hackathon</li>
   </ul>
 </div>